2018 Diversity Conference

-Until recently, there has been a relative paucity of work on immigration in the psychoanalytic literature.
-But while writings on the subject have recently burgeoned, the predominant tendency in this developing literature has been to see immigration largely as a psychologically damaging process, a traumatic event that poses unprecedented difficulties and usually leaves irremediable scars in its subjects.
-Little in evidence, however, has been an accounting of what immigration produces, how it generates and creates.
+Until recently there has been very little written about immigration in the psychoanalytic literature.
+And the predominant tendency in the writing that has begun to develop, is to view immigration as a psychologically damaging process—a traumatic event that poses unprecedented difficulties and often leaves irremediable scars in its subjects.
+Very little has been written about what immigration produces, how it generates and creates.

 Francisco J González, MD, is a Personal and Supervising Analyst and Faculty at the Psychoanalytic Institute of Northern California and a founding member of Reflective Spaces Material Places, a group of clinicians working at the intersection of community mental health, social justice, and psychoanalytic thinking.
 His writing often takes up the question of the social link in psychoanalysis, and covers a range of topics, including formations of sexuality and gender, primitive mental states, film, perversion, and immigration.
 His most recent work includes the chapter, “All Origins are Suspect,” in the forthcoming edited volume from Routledge entitled Becoming a Psychoanalyst: Fifteen Stories on Finding One’s Analytic Voice and his paper “Writing Gender with Sexuality: Reflections on the Diaries of Lou Sullivan” which won the 2017 Ralph Roughton Award from the American Psychoanalytic Association.
 He serves on the editorial boards of Psychoanalytic Dialogues and Gender and Sexuality and practices in San Francisco and Oakland.

 Division 39 is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Division 39 maintains responsibility for this program and its content.